Ecuador Volcanoes Frequently Asked Questions

 How should I train?

 You cannot over train for high altitude climbing.
 Concentrate on your heart, legs and lungs.
-Climb or hike at any opportunity.
 You will enjoy the trip more if you are properly prepared.
-An aerobic program of either running, stair climbing or bicycling, plus a conditioning program for the thigh muscles is strongly recommended.
+An aerobic program of either running, stair climbing or bicycling, plus a conditioning program for the thigh muscles is strongly recommended starting at least three months before your trip.
+Although climbs of Cayambe and Cotopaxi do not require carrying an excessively heavy backpack, training with weight can help increase your aerobic stamina and endurance.
 You owe it to your team mates to be in excellent condition for the trip.

 What skills do I need?

-Prior knowledge of ice ax arrest, cramponing and rope team travel are REQUIRED.
+Ecuador offers a great opportunity for climbers to test their abilities at higher elevations, but previous mountaineering knowledge of ice axe arrest, cramponing and rope team travel are required.
 Everyone needs to be familiar with these climbing skills.

 Is a visa required?

 A valid passport with at least 6 months of validity (after your day of entry into Ecuador) is required.
 Also, if you have a "well-traveled" passport, make sure there are blank pages available for the visa stamps.
 An embarkation/disembarkation card is usually handed out on board your flight to Quito.
 Present your passport and embarkation/disembarkation card upon landing in Quito.
 You must keep your copy of this card with you and present it upon leaving Ecuador.
 No other visa or form is currently required.